eden90267/eden90267.github.io/_posts/2015-05-29-jsf-viewscope-loss-querystring-with-some-initial-value-in-the-browser-by-clicking-back.markdown

 ---
 layout: post
-title:  "JSF ViewScope: Loss queryString with some initial value in the browser by clicking back"
+title:  "JSF ViewScope: Loss QueryString with Some Initial Value in The Browser by Clicking Back"
 date:   2015-05-29 21:00:00 +0800
 categories: [java, jsf, viewScope, queryString]
 ---